ddot159/CMPE131Team6/README.md

 ### Inbox

 The inbox lists the tasks that were added from the task page.
 It has a refresh button that refreshes the page.
 If a task is added in another tab from the add task function, a refresh will update the inbox.
+Also displays a task and its associated elements.